reddit-marketing

 Rule 2: Auto-approve trusted users

 Once a subreddit has a regular contributor base, you want their posts to go live immediately.
 The approve action marks a post as human-approved, which overrides filters further down the chain.
+Approve rules belong at the top of the file so they run first.

 type: any